CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Methodology

 \textbf{Scholar Agent ($\mathcal{A}_{sch}$):} Acting as the \textit{Veracity Benchmark}, this agent is invoked for high-stakes validation when preliminary web evidence is insufficient.
-It executes targeted, low-frequency crawling of authoritative repositories (e.g., Google Scholar) to retrieve the canonical record $\hat{M}_i$.
+It executes targeted, low-frequency crawling of authoritative repositories such as Google Scholar, publisher pages, DOI records, and preprint repositories to retrieve the canonical record $\hat{M}_i$.